davidlachs/Wireshark-Network-Investigation/wireshark-ck-connection/README.md

 I used Wireshark to isolate the website's traffic, identify the TCP three-way handshake, inspect the TLS handshake, and then perform a second controlled capture in which I supplied Firefox TLS session secrets to Wireshark.
 That allowed me to see the HTTP/2 request and response that were normally hidden inside TLS encryption.

-**Why this matters:** Security analysts often begin with a large packet capture and must narrow it to the specific host, connection, and protocol activity relevant to an investigation.
+**Relevance:** Security analysts often begin with a large packet capture and must narrow it to the specific host, connection, and protocol activity relevant to an investigation.

 ---